UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 </choice>

 **Question 2**
-At what of  𝑘 is the largest gap between the train and validation score?
+At what value of  𝑘 is the largest gap between the train and validation score?

 <choice id="2">